 1907 - 2002

-In the late 20's, sensing the dangerous political climate developing in Germany, he immigrated to Canada.
-He first worked as a wallpaper designer in Toronto.
-He studied composition, color, and commercial silkscreen techniques at the Ontario College of Art.
-He then settled in Edmonton and attended night classes at the University of Alberta and the Banff School of Fine Arts for life classes and watercolor techniques under Jack Taylor and Janet Middleton.
+In the late 1920s, sensing the dangerous political climate developing in Germany, he immigrated to Canada.
+After first working as a wallpaper designer in Toronto, he studied composition, colour and commercial silkscreen techniques at the Ontario College of Art.
+He then settled in Edmonton and attended night classes at the University of Alberta and the Banff School of Fine Arts, studying life drawing and watercolour techniques under Jack Taylor and Janet Middleton.

-George Weber was a founding member and president of the Edmonton branch of the Society of Canadian Painter-Etchers and Engravers (CPE); he was a member of the Society of Canadian Painters in Water Color, the Canadian Graphic Society, the Edmonton Art Club, the Federation of Canadian Artists (FCA), and the Northwest Printmakers (Seattle).
-In 1976 George received the Edmonton Historical Board?s Recognition Award for his series of sketches and watercolors of Edmonton historic buildings and sites.
+George Weber was a founding member and president of the Edmonton branch of the Society of Canadian Painter-Etchers and Engravers (CPE) and he was also a member of the Society of Canadian Painters in Water Colour, the Canadian Graphic Society, the Edmonton Art Club, the Federation of Canadian Artists (FCA) and the Northwest Printmakers (Seattle).
+In 1976, Weber received the Edmonton Historical Board’s Recognition Award for his series of sketches and watercolours of historic buildings and sites in the city.

 Born in Munich, Germany, 31 March 1907